TiagoJanela/ML-for-compound-potency-prediction/README.md

 This folder contains scripts to build and analyse ML models.

+Should be downloaded and can be al Jupyter notebooks can be used inside the folder.

 The content of the folders is summarized in the following.

 Jupyter Notebooks (.ipynb):